Golden Gate Hotel and Casino: Early history (1905 – 1974)

 The hotel's casino operated until 1909, when gambling was banned in Nevada.
 The casino's blackjack and poker tables were subsequently put into storage.
 By March 1918, Miller was considering a large addition to the hotel that would consist of reinforced concrete and would include 40 feet of frontage along Fremont Street.
 The hotel gained additional popularity beginning in 1925, when city officials had Fremont Street paved.
-The Hotel Nevada reopened its casino in 1931, when gambling in Nevada was legalized again.
-That year, the property was expanded to four stories and renamed as the Sal Sagev (Las Vegas spelled backwards).
+In 1931, the property was expanded to three and four stories and 106 rooms and in early 1932 was renamed Sal Sagev (Las Vegas spelled backwards), with a Hotel Sal Sagev neon sign added to the building.

-In July 1955, Abe Miller – the property's longtime operator and the son of John F. Miller – was approved for plans to lease the Sal Sagev's ground floor to a 23-man group, which would sublease the floor for $25,000 per month to eight Italian-American men, nearly all of them from Oakland, California.
-The eight men planned to open the Golden Gate casino on the ground floor of the Sal Sagev.
+In July 1955, Abe Miller – the property's longtime operator and the son of John F. Miller – was approved for plans to lease the Sal Sagev's ground floor to a 22-man group, which would sublease the floor for $25,000 per month to eight Italian-American men, including:

+Italo Ghelfi, Robert Picardo, Al Durante, Leo Massaro, Dan Fiorito and Tiny Naylor, nearly all of them from Oakland, California.
+The eight men planned to open the 9,500-square-foot Golden Gate casino on the ground floor of the Sal Sagev.
 Renovations on the new casino were underway that month and were being financed by the 23-man group, with an estimated cost of $330,000.
 Abe Miller was to receive $2,300 per month, as well as five percent of the gambling profits.
 The Golden Gate casino, named after the Golden Gate Bridge, opened on the ground floor later in 1955, while the hotel retained the Sal Sagev name.
-Italo Ghelfi, one of the eight partners, operated the casino for nearly 40 years.
+Italo Ghelfi, one of the casino's 22 original partners, operated the casino for nearly 40 years.

 In February 1957, John F. Miller died during a nap at his apartment, located within the Sal Sagev hotel.
 He was 92 years old, and had experienced a substantial period of declining health.
 Abe Miller continued to operate the Sal Sagev into the 1960s.
 In 1964, the hotel was expanded to include a total of 106 rooms.
 In 1965, the hotel's exterior was covered in aluminum siding, which remained until its removal in 1990.
 As of 1969, Abe Miller operated the property with his sister, Helen Nugent.